-- Program 15 includes action steps to revise these standards in the NCMU and TC districts. - Program 20 revises the Metro and Gateway-Main Street Specific Plans, including their zoning standards. - Program 21 includes steps to address zoning standards, parking, open space, and other standards to remove constraints to housing.
+- Program 15 includes action steps to revise these standards in the NCMU and TC districts. - Program 20 revises the Metro and Gateway-Main Street Specific Plans, including their zoning standards. - Program 21 includes steps to address zoning standards, including setbacks, parking, and open space, among others to remove constraints to housing.